 Davin G Photography isn't a full time gig for us although it could be thanks to the word of mouth from our loyal clients.
 I work full-time as a Planning & Development officer at the County of Minburn and that liking for a good ol' cup of Joe I talked about now has me roasting green beans out of our basement and has added Black Stripe Coffee to our list of ventures.

 It can be challenging having so much on the go.
-We now have two beautiful little girls (and our pooch, Oscar) at home that have taken first place but even while raising our family we manage to continue growing our businesses together and we're so proud that they've become as successful as they have.
+We now have two beautiful little girls (and our pooch, Oscar) at home that have taken first place but even while raising our family we manage to continue growing our businesses together and we're so proud that we've become as successful as we have.
 I would have never guessed that I'd be feeding my hobbies on the side and earning an income besides working the usual 9-5, much less doing it with my wife as a partner.
 It's funny how much you can grow from shrinking your girlfriend into the palm of your hand and hiding a coffee pot in your bedroom closet.

 When some good friends of ours asked if we would take family photos for them after a Davin bought his first DSLR it wasn't something he even wanted to consider.
 It was so much pressure having no technical training, but I was SO EXCITED and basically forced him to do it.
 I think having our first inquiry was all it took for me to be able to picture what potential this little hobby could have for us.
 It's surreal and so humbling to realize how far we've come since then.